kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

     +  If you're missing a certain skill set, you're more likely to find it OUTSIDE your current circles
 -  Anna Ravenscroft, EuroPython 2011, [Diversity as a Dependency](https://www.youtube.com/watch?v=PLYI46Ou-wI) at about 50 minutes, suggests you "bring someone who is NOT like you" to the next conference.

 ---
+#Understanding The Power of Privilege
+*  Your Personal Privilege Matrix
++  Privilege Arbitrage
++  "Turn Your Sadness Into Kindness"
+---

 #Do's & Don'ts